 This historic painters from Mexico list can help answer the questions "Who are some Mexican painters of note?" and "Who are the most famous painters from Mexico?"
 These prominent painters of Mexico may or may not be currently alive, but what they all have in common is that they're all respected Mexican painters.Use this list of renowned Mexican painters to discover some new painters that you aren't familiar with.
 Don't forget to share this list by clicking one of the social media icons at the top or bottom of the page.
 (10 items)

-Antonio Rodolfo Quinn Oaxaca, more commonly known as Anthony Quinn, was a Mexican American actor, as well as a painter and writer.
-He starred in numerous critically acclaimed and commercially successful films, including La Strada, The Guns of Navarone, Zorba the Greek, Guns for San Sebastian, Lawrence of Arabia, The Message and Lion of the Desert.
-He won the Academy Award for Best Supporting Actor twice: for Viva Zapata! in 1952 and Lust for Life in 1956. ...more on Wikipedia
+Antonio Rodolfo Quinn Oaxaca (April 21, 1915 – June 3, 2001), known as Anthony Quinn, was a Mexican-Irish-American actor, painter, writer and film director.
+He starred in numerous critically acclaimed and commercially successful films, including La Strada, The Guns of Navarone, Zorba the Greek, Guns for San Sebastian, Lawrence of Arabia, The Shoes of the Fisherman, The Message, Lion of the Desert, Last Action Hero and A Walk in the Clouds.
+He won the Academy Award for Best Supporting Actor twice: for Viva Zapata! in 1952 and Lust for Life in 1956.
+In addition, he received two Academy Award nominations in the Best Leading Actor category, along with five Golden Globe nominations.
+In 1987, he ...more on Wikipedia

 Birthplace: Chihuahua, Chihuahua Municipality, Mexico

-David Alfaro Siqueiros was a Mexican social realist painter, better known for his large murals in fresco.
+David Alfaro Siqueiros (born José de Jesús Alfaro Siqueiros, December 29, 1896, in Chihuahua – January 6, 1974, in Cuernavaca, Morelos) was a Mexican social realist painter, better known for his large murals in fresco.
 Along with Diego Rivera and José Clemente Orozco, he established "Mexican Muralism."
-He was a Stalinist and member of the Mexican Communist Party who participated in an unsuccessful attempt to assassinate Leon Trotsky in May 1940.
-His surname would normally be Alfaro by Spanish naming customs; like Picasso and Lorca, Siqueiros used his mother's surname.
-It was long believed that he was born in Camargo in Chihuahua state, but in 2003 it was proven that he had actually been born in the city of Chihuahua, but grew up in Irapuato, Guanajuato, at least from the age of six.
-The discovery of ...more on Wikipedia
+He was a Stalinist in support of the Soviet Union and a member of the Mexican Communist Party who led an unsuccessful attempt to assassinate Leon Trotsky in May 1940.
+His surname would normally be Alfaro by Spanish naming customs; like Picasso (Pablo Ruiz y Picasso) and Lorca (Federico García Lorca), Siqueiros used his mother's surname.
+It was long believed that he was born in Camargo in ...more on Wikipedia

-Diego María de la Concepción Juan Nepomuceno Estanislao de la Rivera y Barrientos Acosta y Rodríguez, known as Diego Rivera was a prominent Mexican painter and the husband of Frida Kahlo.
-His large wall works in fresco helped establish the Mexican Mural Movement in Mexican art.
-Between 1922 and 1953, Rivera painted murals among others in Mexico City, Chapingo, Cuernavaca, San Francisco, Detroit, and New York City.
-In 1931, a retrospective exhibition of his works was held at the Museum of Modern Art in New York City. ...more on Wikipedia
+Diego María de la Concepción Juan Nepomuceno Estanislao de la Rivera y Barrientos Acosta y Rodríguez, known as Diego Rivera (Spanish pronunciation: [ˈdjeɣo riˈβeɾa]; December 8, 1886 – November 24, 1957) was a prominent Mexican painter.
+His large frescoes helped establish the Mexican mural movement in Mexican art.
+Between 1922 and 1953, Rivera painted murals in, among other places, Mexico City, Chapingo, Cuernavaca, San Francisco, Detroit, and New York City.
+In 1931, a retrospective exhibition of his works was held at the Museum of Modern Art in New York.
+Rivera had a volatile marriage with fellow Mexican artist Frida Kahlo. ...more on Wikipedia